-Seckin suspected the ovarian cysts were endometriomas or endometriosis-filled cysts, adenomyosis, and that Nappo also had frozen pelvis, a sign that the disease had advanced to the point of stage IV endometriosis, with lesions binding her pelvic anatomy together, making them inflexible.
+Seckin suspected the ovarian cysts were endometriomas or endometriosis-filled cysts, adenomyosis, and that Nappo also had a frozen pelvis, a sign that the disease had advanced to the point of stage IV endometriosis, with lesions binding her pelvic anatomy together, making them inflexible.

-During the consultation, Nappo and Seckin agreed that, upon operating, if Seckin felt it necessary to perform a hysterectomy while excising the disease, that he had her permission to do so.
+During the consultation, Nappo and Seckin agreed that, upon operating, if Seckin felt it necessary to perform a hysterectomy while excising the disease, he had her permission to do so.

 When operation day came, Seckin’s suspicions were spot-on.
 Nappo indeed had frozen pelvis, adenomyosis, and stage IV endometriosis.
 He performed the hysterectomy and removed lesions in the process.